 Before you do any DIY plumbing repair or project, you need to know some basic safety precautions.
 These include legal requirements for plumbing installations and general tool safety tips.
 And because plumbing work involves dealing with pipes, you also need to know what is in the pipe.
 Is it sewage?
 Or pressurized water?
 And the possible consequences of those actions.
+If you have doubts about what to do with plumbing concerns, call a plumber.

 Think before you open the drain – before you remove a cleanout or separate drain parts, ask yourself first if it is possible that the contents of the pipe is going to drain in your direction.
 Drains are not usually under pressure however a clog in a drain can create significant pressure because of gravity and the weight causing the clog.
-Several plumbers have their own horror stories to share about opening a cleanout in a basement and triggering a firehouse effect of gushing sewage.
+Several plumbers have their own horror stories to share about opening a clean-out in a basement and triggering a firehouse effect of gushing sewage.

 Shut Off The Water – In case there is a possibility that your work will involve a water supply, turn off the water just to be safe.
 In some cases, what might appear as a decorative knob or cap actually suppresses pressurized water.
 You do not want to have to look for it in a panic.